 Overall, we consider Noosa Yogurt to be somewhat healthy.
 The benefits likely outweigh the drawbacks given the considerable research backing for probiotics, but we don’t currently recommend this yogurt brand.

-We would prefer a yogurt brand that sourced milk from grass-fed animals and uses only fruits to sweeten the yogurt instead of added sugar.
+We would prefer a yogurt brand that sourced milk from grass-fed animals and uses only fruits to sweeten the yogurt, instead of refined sugar.

 Can Yogurt Cause Weight Loss?